 With decades of international cinema at my disposal, picking nine favorite foreign film scores feels like a foolish and pointless gesture at best.
 And yet I’m giving it a shot.

 Because so much of my foreign film viewing over the years has been relegated to Oscar-nominated films (once again, never an indication of quality), I readily admit that I’m severely deficient in this area.
 I originally thought of making the list country by country (i.e., French film scores one month, Italian the next, etc.), with separate monthly posts devoted to each.
 But then I realized I simply didn’t have enough knowledge of the scores from any specific country to do that.
 So, although this list is by no means complete, it’s a start.
-Hopefully there will be later installments in the future.
+Hopefully, there will be later installments in the future.
 Until then, here are nine film scores from around the globe that I can wholeheartedly recommend.

 9. WAR AND PEACE (1966)

 This past weekend, in preparation for this post, I re-watched this 7-hour Russian epic of Tolstoy’s masterpiece.
 The first time I saw it years ago, I watched it all in one day, long before I’d read the book.
 I was hopelessly confused by the numerous characters and didn’t know enough about Russian history to appreciate it.
 Since then I’ve read the book and plenty of other Russian books so I was able to follow it much easier…and splitting up the viewing over two days didn’t hurt either.
-This 1968 Oscar winner for Foreign Language Film shows its age but its sumptuous to look at and the logistics of filming it are staggering.
+This 1968 Oscar winner for Foreign Language Film shows its age but it’s sumptuous to look at and the logistics of filming it are staggering.
 Vyacheslav Ovchinnikov was still in his 20’s when he was tapped to compose and conduct the massive score.
 While it’s not synced as smoothly as many modern film scores (cues sometimes just drop in or out), there are some marvelous music set pieces–dances in a classical Tchaikovskian style, a capella male chorus, intense action music for the battle sequences and a haunting, lyrical intermezzo that serves as the love theme.
 The overall score is not as cohesive as it could be, but it’s a bold effort from a young composer who is basically unknown outside of the motherland.
 This is one score I’d love to see released on CD someday, though I can’t even imagine the licensing logistics nightmare.
-Beware of the LP (the only release of the score that I know of) which is full of annoying battle sound effects.
+Beware of the digital release of the LP (the only release of the score that I know of), which is full of annoying battle sound effects.